 As listening is one of the vital means to learn French better, learners should be aware that not every French audio is suitable to develop their language skills.
 As you might guess, many French audios are not created or designed to teach spoken French.

 Speakers will probably cut words and speak fast.
 Eventually, they might have an accent that is hard to understand by French learners.
 This is why choosing appropriate audio that suits your level in French is also an important step in the process of learning French.

 Reading is an important skill when learning a foreign language.
 Reading in French, like in any other language, is a skill that every learner should consider developing in order to learn French more efficiently.

 That means, once you’ve mastered the core of this skill, you can and you should, you’ll better understand the French language and your learning becomes more productive.
-Often the goal is to read a lot of new things – some of them for pleasure while others for studying.
+Often the goal is to read a lot of new things.
+Whether you read French comics or you read French magazines and newspapers, ensure that some of these readings are for pleasure while others for studying.

 Often the goal is to retain information and here is where reading and listening are intertwined together.
 While reading is useful to learn new vocabulary, listening shows what these words sound like.

 When it comes to learning French, the advice is to associate each word with its sound.
 Repeating out loud what you are learning may improve your ability to retain and recall the word as well as its pronunciation.